yehia67/documentation/iota-sbc/0.1/how-to-guides/setup-fullnode.md

 # Setting up an IOTA full-node on an SBC (Single-board computer)

 #### Warning:
-Ths guide uses cIRI.
-CIRI is still under development.
+Ths guide uses cIRI. cIRI is still under development.
 Do not except a stable full-node.
 You should not use cIRI in production!

 This guide describes how to setup a full-node on a small SBC.
-Since SBCs usually have restricted resources, we recommend to use cIRI.
-CIRI is designed to be more memory- & storage-efficient than [IRI](root://iri/0.1/home.md)..
+Since SBCs usually have restricted resources, we recommend to use cIRI. cIRI is designed to be more memory- & storage-efficient than [IRI](root://iri/0.1/home.md)..
 If you want to use the most recent features & extensions, you should use [IRI](root://iri/0.1/home.md).
 IRI requires at least 4 GB of memory.
 Therefore it is not possible to use IRI on all SBCs.